awsdocs/amazon-connect-admin-guide/doc_source/enable-contact-analysis-segment-streams.md

 ## Step 4: Enable Contact Lens for your Amazon Connect instance<a name="enable-segment-streams-step4"></a>

 For instructions, see [Enable Contact Lens for Amazon Connect](enable-analytics.md)\.

+## Step 5 \(Optional\): Review a sample segment stream<a name="enable-segment-streams-step5"></a>

+We recommend you review a sample segment stream to familiarize yourself with what it looks like\.
+See [Sample real\-time contact analysis segment stream](sample-real-time-contact-analysis-segment-stream.md)\.